 Seniors who are limited in experience and knowledge are more likely to be targeted by scammers.

-Another disadvantage is that trends in smart devices often change within six months, which can be difficult for seniors to stay on top of changes and updates to apps that they use.
+Another disadvantage is that trends in smart devices often change within six months, making it difficult for seniors to stay on top of changes and updates to apps they use.

-In addition, as their health declines, seniors may have more difficulty in using a device that was once easy to operate.
+In addition, as their health declines, seniors may have more difficulty using a device that was once easy to operate.

 If the advantages outweigh the disadvantages, which device is best for seniors?

-That choice depends on the senior and his or her physical and mental abilities.
-Iphones are marvelous in just how versatile they can be.
+That choice depends on the senior and their physical and mental abilities. iPhones are marvelous in just how versatile they can be.

 Not only for the traditional purpose of telephoning family and friends to chat, but iPhones also have other functions that seniors can utilize to help them stay connected with people.

-With so many apps available, seniors can monitor their health and finances, as well as enjoy a crossword puzzle or stay up on the news or even enjoy a movie.
+With so many apps available, seniors can monitor their health and finances and enjoy a crossword puzzle or stay up on the news or even enjoy a movie.

 However, iPhones and other mobile phones have small screens, which can be a problem for seniors with sight problems.
 In which case, the iPad and similar tablets may be a better choice.